8 Ways to Make Holidays More Meaningful

 You’ve perfected low-fat holiday cookies.
 You hit the outlets in early October for pre-season shopping.
-You’ve decked the halls, hung the mistletoe, lit the menorah and trimmed the tree.
+You’ve decked the h s, hung the mistletoe, lit the menorah and trimmed the tree.
 But what have you done to celebrate the true spirit of the holidays?

 Remember the reason for the season with simple ways to create a deeper connection.

 1. Be of service.
 It’s better to give than to receive — and that applies to more than material goods.
 Some ways to spread cheer to those in need: Help your kids deliver homemade holiday cookies to a retirement home, schedule a visit to the children’s cancer ward at a local hospital to deliver baskets of toys, help serve a holiday meal at a homeless shelter.
 To find more volunteer opportunities in your area, visit the Red Cross website, call local churches, or check with assisted living centers and hospitals.